arjmandi/purple/README.md

 6.Stories aren’t real, and yet they’re meaningful: how we create mental paths between two abstract concepts and later on use them for other concepts
 7.we need a little bad memory, forgetting
 8. Imagination in the AGI
+9. Giving positive bias to weird ideas

+# AGI Test
+As discussed in C0, intelligence is based on our perception and from our perception a model like GPT-4 can be considered intelligent.

+I define a threshold that surpassing that indicates AGI.
+A system is AGI not when it's indistinguishable from a human in conversation but when it can design another AGI.

+For example: Since GPT-4 can not build another AGI, it's not AGI.

+This definition seems so simple that I believe somebody else has thought about it before.
+So in that case, I too give my vote to this definition of AGI.

 # Vision papers
 What is a vision paper?

 [https://scienceplusplus.org/visions/index.html](https://scienceplusplus.org/visions/index.html)

-# Goal: An alternative to the Turing test
-If I don't set a tangible goal, this project will be either too ambitious or become saturated too early.
-There's a need to define the final goal.

-My definition of AGI is not when it's indistinguishable from a human in conversation but when it can design another AGI.
-This definition seems so simple that I believe somebody else has thought about it before me.
-So in that case, I too give my vote to this definition of AGI.

 # Personal Motivation Story
 The Motivation of this work, beside the Asimov novels and years of working on AI projects, started in October 2021.